libp2p/specs/pubsub/gossipsub/gossipsub-v2.0.md

 - Upon receiving `IANNOUNCE`, the router checks the [`seen` cache][seen-cache] to see if it has been seen or not.
 If not, it adds the sending peer to `acache[msgid]`, where `msgid` is the one attached to `IANNOUNCE`.
 If `acache[msgid]` was previously empty, the router pops `acache[msgid]` and sends `INEED` to that peer immediately.

   After the router sends `INEED`, it will time out if it doesn't receive the message back in time, as indicated by `timeout`.
-If the timeout happens, the router will pop `acache[msgid]` send `INEED` to the next peer.
+If the timeout happens, the router will pop `acache[msgid]` and send `INEED` to the next peer.
 If it still times out, keep going with next peers until the cache runs out of peers.

   Notice that timeouts can delay receiving the message.
 It's worth noting that timeouts are rare, since the peer just sent the router `IANNOUNCE` so it means the network condition is already good and the peer should be able to send the actual message without problems.